ANDYLIN05/applied-ai-system-project/reflection.md

 - Describe one tradeoff your scheduler makes.

 The scheduler uses a greedy first-fit algorithm: it sorts tasks by priority and then fills the schedule in order, skipping any task that no longer fits within the remaining time.
-This means a large high-priority task can block several smaller medium-priority tasks even if those smaller tasks would collectively fit.
+This means a large high priority task can block several smaller medium-priority tasks even if those smaller tasks would collectively fit.

 - Why is that tradeoff reasonable for this scenario?